Valeria-Daneva/National-Lottery-Simulation/README.md

 for "flashiness", more impressive UID and improved user experience.
 This issue will be fixed shortly.

-Most of the content is archived files of the previous versions of this program.
-The only files worth looking at otherwise are "Execute_NLS_In_Full.zip", which you should download if you want to experience the sound design I implemented, the "National_Lottery_Simulation.exe" file, which you can download if you don't pay the sound design any heed (make sure to turn it off before playing!) and if you only want to execute the programme, and the "Download_To_View_Code.zip" file, which would be useful if you want to have to have an in-depth look at the code.
+"Execute_NLS_In_Full.zip" is what is necessary to download if you want to have an in-depth look at the code and  experience the sound design I implemented and the "National_Lottery_Simulation.exe" file is needed if you don't pay the sound design any heed (make sure to turn it off before playing!) and if you only want to execute the programme.
-All of the .cs and .Designer.cs files also deserve a special mention, as they keep track of my updates on the code.
-They're located in the "WindowsFormsApplication1" folder.

 Copyright © Valeria Daneva and Magdalena Lungolova